-Using Texture Descriptors to Improve the Results of Breast Tumor Segmentations in Ultrasound Images
+An extended analysis of texture Descriptors to Improve the Results of automatic Breast Tumor Segmentations in Ultrasound Images

+Fabián Torres, Fernando Arámbula, Ping-Lang Yen

 Abstract

 Texture analysis in ultrasound images has been widely used in the medical field to extract relevant information that may help to differentiate several pathologies from healthy tissue, such as breast cancer.
 Some texture descriptors have been used to improve the results of breast tumor segmentations in ultrasound images.
 We present an evaluation of the ability of different texture descriptors to enhance the contrast between breast tumors and healthy tissue in ultrasound images and how they affect the segmentation results.
 In this work we evaluate descriptors extracted from the analysis of the histogram, co-occurrence and run-length matrices.
 The contrast between the tumor region and healthy tissue was evaluated using the signal to noise ratio (SNR), contrast to noise ratio (CNR), histogram intersection and Minkowski-form Distance between the tumor region and healthy tissue histograms.
 We implement a probabilistic segmentation method in order to evaluate the changes in the accuracy, sensibility, specificity, positive predictive value (PPV) and negative predicted value (NPV) of the method when using different texture descriptors.